• About Us

 Traffic tickets usually fall under the category of strict-liability offenses, which means that criminal intent is factored out completely.
 If there is proof you committed the act – usually a law enforcement officer’s testimony – then the law can be enforced without further process.
 Practically speaking, this means you don’t have to go to court and bother a judge every time you get a speeding ticket.

-Moving and Non-Moving Violations
+Non-Moving Violations

-• Parking in an illegal zone (near a fire hydrant, bus stop, etc.)
+• Parking in an illegal zone (near a fire hydrant, bus stop, etc.).

-• Being on the road with expired license plates or vehicle registration
+• Being on the road with expired license plates or vehicle registration.

 • Speeding